+important spectacular

-important spectacular amazing popular striking
+amazing popular

+striking

-- Look again at page 43.
-What additional adjective is used to describe the tattoos? - Write a sentence to show the meaning of each adjective.
+1 Look again at page 43.
+What additional adjective is used to describe the tattoos?

+2 Write a sentence to show the meaning of each adjective in the box.
 I have got some really important exams next week.